 Use Timeline as your workspace for investigations and threat hunting.
-Data from multiple indices can be added to a Timeline, which enables investigating complex threats.
+You can add alerts from multiple indices to a Timeline to facilitate advanced investigations.

 Timelines are responsive, and they persist as you move through the Elastic Security app collecting data.
-Auto-saving ensures that the results of your investigation are available for review by other analysts and incident response teams.
+Auto-saving ensures that the results of your investigation are available for later review.
 To record and share your findings with others, attach your Timeline to a case.

-An untitled Timeline is saved as a draft.
+Untitled Timelines are saved as drafts.
 To attach a Timeline to a case, you must give it a title.

 In addition to Timelines, you can create and attach Timeline templates to detection rules.
-Timeline templates allow you to define the source event fields used when you investigate a detections alert in Timeline.
+Timeline templates allow you to define the source event fields used when you investigate alerts in Timeline.
 You can select whether the fields use predefined values or values retrieved from the alert.
-For more information, see About Timeline templates.
+For more information, refer to About Timeline templates.

 View and refine Timeline resultsedit